Chart Color Schemes

 The latest Census data sees Kurri Kurri - Abermain placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kurri Kurri-Abermain, surveyed in June 2016, had a low cultural diversity with 94.3% of its population born in Australia and 97.4% speaking English only at home.
-The majority were citizens at 93.4%.
-Christianity was the main religion at 51.2%, compared to 55.7% across Rest of NSW.
+Kurri Kurri - Abermain had a cultural diversity index below average, with 93.4% of its population being Australian citizens, 94.3% born in Australia, and 97.4% speaking English only at home.
+Christianity was the predominant religion, accounting for 51.2% of people in Kurri Kurri - Abermain, compared to 55.7% across Rest of NSW.
+The top three ancestry groups were Australian (34.3%), English (31.8%), and Scottish (8.1%).

 Frequently Asked Questions - Diversity